spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-the-comments-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the following changes were applied by checking your database:
+Make sure the following changes have been applied by checking your database:

 | DATABASE ENTITY            | TYPE  | EVENT   |
 |----------------------------|-------|---------|